MicrosoftDocs/azure-docs-powershell/Az/Az.VMware/New-AzVMwareGlobalReachConnection.md

 ```

 ### -PeerExpressRouteResourceId
-Identifier of the ExpressRoute Circuit to peer with in the global reach connection
+Identifier of the ExpressRoute Circuit to peer with in the global reachconnection

 ```yaml
 Type: System.String